coreshop/CoreShop/docs/02_Components/15_StorageListComponent.md

 # CoreShop Storage List Component

-Storage List Component helps you wish Session or DataObject based Lists to create collection of items.
-For example a Wishlist, or Compare List.
+Storage List Component helps you with Lists/Collections of Objects like a Cart, Wishlist or Compare List.

 ## Usage
 To use it you need to have 3 models: